Global structure searches under varying temperatures and pressures using polynomial machine learning potentials: A case study on silicon: Phase stability at finite temperature

 Firstly, we perform SSCHA calculations to compute the Gibbs free energy for 81 local minimum structures with relative enthalpy values less than 30 meV/atom using the general-purpose MLP.
 Of these 81 local minimum structures, 80 are predicted to be dynamically stable within the SSCHA, which allows us to compute their free energy values.
 In contrast, only 69 structures are dynamically stable within the harmonic approximation.
 This result highlights that the SSCHA facilitates free energy calculations for structures stabilized by accounting for the temperature dependence of effective phonon frequencies.

-Next, we conduct SSCHA calculations using specialized MLPs to obtain more accurate Gibbs free energy values for 26 local minimum structures.
+Next, we conduct SSCHA calculations using specialized MLPs to obtain more accurate Gibbs free energy values for 27 local minimum structures.
+The Helmholtz free energies of these 27 structures calculated using the MLPs are shown in Appendix \ref{appendix_sscha_results}.
 Figure \ref{fig:sscha_stable} shows the pressure-temperature phase diagram for elemental Si calculated using the SSCHA with the specialized MLPs.
 The transition pressures at room temperature calculated using the MLPs are similar to the experimental values.
 At higher temperatures, the pressure ranges where the $\text{Si-X I}$, $\text{Si-V I I}$, and $\alpha$-La-type structures are stable expand.
 The stable structures identified in the phase diagram correspond to those computed at zero temperature, as listed in Table \ref{tab:table_Si_stable}.
 The number of local minimum structures with low relative Gibbs free energies is provided in the supplemental material, and this number remains nearly constant with increasing temperature.
 Many structures with low relative Gibbs free energies are found in the 80 to 100 GPa range.